paradisec-archive/PARADISEC_workflows/10_quality_control.md

   <img width="600" src="images/MediaInfoComparison.jpg">
 </p>

-You can open multiple files at one time using the app, but be warned- if you are using MediaInfo on a PC, each metadata report will open a separate window unless you first switch your view mode to *sheet* (see next).
+You can open multiple files at one time using the app, but be warned- if you are using MediaInfo on a PC, each metadata report will open in a separate window unless you first open the app, and use the import folder option, or simply drag a selection of files the app ***after*** you have switched to **Sheet** view (see next).

 On a Mac, only one window opens, but you can select which file to view from a dropdown menu in the file address bar at the top.
 The next section explains another option to view multiple file reports without having to look at one report at a time.
 <br>
 <br>

 #### Bulk output MediaInfo reoprts: Windows

-Using MediaInfo GUI v21.09, open the program, then add media to explore.
+Using the MediaInfo GUI (examples are from v21.09), open the program, then add media to explore.
 To do this press icon *Select a folder to examine*, located on left pannel of window, or go to the MediaInfo menu and select *File>Open>Folder...*.
 It is best if you have only the media you want to examine in that folder and avoid adding nested folders.
-The image below shows all of the videos I have added.
-To get this view, go to the menu and select View, then select *sheet*.
+The image below shows all selected media files.
+To get this view, go to the menu and select View, then select **Sheet**.

 <p align="center">
   <img width="500" src="images/MediaInfo-03.jpg">